anngvu/accent/README.md

 #### Built-in client interface

-The first few steps are the same as for MCP server mode:
+There are some common first steps:

-1. Download a jar release from the [releases page](https://github.com/anngvu/accent/releases) -- download release or later for the web app client interface.
+1. For the web app client interface, download a jar release v0.4 or later from the [releases page](https://github.com/anngvu/accent/releases).
 2. Set up a config file in the same location as your jar.
 See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).
 3. **Choose whether you want to run the web app or terminal below:**